Angular-Wave/angular.ts/src/core/sce/sce.md

 /\*\*

 -
-- `$sce` is a service that provides Strict Contextual Escaping services to AngularJS.
+- `$sce` is a service that provides Strict Contextual Escaping services to AngularTS.
 -
 - ## Strict Contextual Escaping
 -
-- Strict Contextual Escaping (SCE) is a mode in which AngularJS constrains bindings to only render
+- Strict Contextual Escaping (SCE) is a mode in which AngularTS constrains bindings to only render
 - trusted values.
 Its goal is to assist in writing code in a way that (a) is secure by default, and
 - (b) makes auditing for security vulnerabilities such as XSS, clickjacking, etc. a lot easier.
 -
 - ### Overview
 -
-- To systematically block XSS security bugs, AngularJS treats all values as untrusted by default in
+- To systematically block XSS security bugs, AngularTS treats all values as untrusted by default in
 - HTML or sensitive URL bindings.
-When binding untrusted values, AngularJS will automatically
+When binding untrusted values, AngularTS will automatically
 - run security checks on them (sanitizations, trusted URL resource, depending on context), or throw
 - when it cannot guarantee the security of the result.
 That behavior depends strongly on contexts:
 - HTML can be sanitized, but template URLs cannot, for instance.
 -
 - To illustrate this, consider the `ng-bind-html` directive.
 It renders its value directly as HTML:
 - we call that the _context_.
-When given an untrusted input, AngularJS will attempt to sanitize it
+When given an untrusted input, AngularTS will attempt to sanitize it
 - before rendering if a sanitizer is available, and throw otherwise.
 To bypass sanitization and
 - render the input as-is, you will need to mark it as trusted for that context before attempting
 - to bind it.
 -
-- As of version 1.2, AngularJS ships with SCE enabled by default.
+- As of version 1.2, AngularTS ships with SCE enabled by default.
 -
 - ### In practice
 -